 Review Summary: While often overly-indulgent, Palms offer a debut that is at times equally rewarding.

 Unfortunately, that is the main problem with the handful of tracks presented here.
-There are few surprises to be had and almost every single track seems to carry on a couple minutes too long.
+There are few surprises to be had and the performance of every member has a tendency to feel too rigid.
+Almost every single track seems to carry on a couple minutes too long.
 Each present a very subdued, almost hypnotic movement that all seems to run together at times.
-Mid-way through the album, on tracks such as “Mission Sunset” and “Shortwave Radio,” it feels as if Moreno and co. are simply going through the motions.
+You could argue that post rock is supposed to be a middling affair but I would argue that Isis and others have previously used the sttyle in much more interesting ways.
+Mid-way through the album, during tracks such as “Mission Sunset” and “Shortwave Radio,” it feels as if Moreno and co. are simply going through the motions at times.

-While often overly-indulgent, Palms offer a debut that is at times equally rewarding.
-It is easy to become lost in Palms’ brand of dream metal in which the whole is in fact greater than the sum of its parts.
+While at times overly-indulgent, Palms offer a debut that can be equally rewarding if given a good patient listen.
+It is almost too easy to become lost in Palms’ brand of dream metal in which the whole is greater than the sum of its parts.
 Palms debut is a success because, to me, losing yourself is what music should be all about.